olibre/GreatTips/Gradle/README.md

     │       │   ├── main.html     # For humans
     │       │   └── main.xml      # For Jenkins
     │       ├── findbugs
-    │       │   └── main.html     # FindBugs can produce only one output format at a time: HTML or XML │       ├── jdepend
+    │       │   └── main.html     # FindBugs produce one format at a time: HTML or XML
+    │       ├── jdepend
     │       │   └── main.txt      # JDepends only produce TXT output
     │       └── pmd